soos-io/kb-docs/DAST/GitHubActions.md

 Setup Environment Variables

-Navigate to your Project’s Settings > Secrets menu and in the “Repository secrets” section, create the SOOS_API_KEY and SOOS_CLIENT_ID secrets.
-These will serve as environment variables to be used by the SOOS CLI.
+Under your Repository's Settings tab, select "Secrets" > "Actions" and add two new secrets which contain the SOOS Client Id and API Key which you can find in the SOOS App under [Integrate](https://app.soos.io/integrate)

+The secret names should be "SOOS_CLIENT_ID" and "SOOS_API_KEY"

 <img src="../assets/img/github-action-envs.png">